Wives Aren’t Born – They Are Made

 They own their own homes, have advanced degrees, executive positions, thriving businesses, and more and more, sit on the boards of major corporations.
 There are still so many issues for women, but the worst of them are history or at least being addressed with movements like #MeToo.

 That’s why The Five-Year Marriage® is so important for today’s empowered woman.
 The old-fashioned marriage of yesteryear is simply obsolete.
 The empowered woman needs a marital structure that honors her needs and desires.

-The Five-Year Marriage® does that by shifting the old paradigm, and giving a woman both her voice AND the power to go with that voice.
-And, at the same time, it honors the men who join them in as an equal in partnership.
+The Five-Year Marriage® does that by shifting the old paradigm and giving a woman both her voice AND the power to go with that voice.
+And, at the same time, it honors the men who join them in as equal in the partnership.
 The marital partnership is key to The Five-Year Marriage® where both partners can expect The Solid Seven of the Five-Year Marriage®:

 - Emotional Chemistry

 - Ongoing Dialogue

 - Personal Responsibility